-High temperature, gravity, vacuum or mechanical convection stoves: these are stoves that usually have multiple uses in pharmaceutical, forensic and clinical laboratories.
+High temperature, gravity, vacuum or mechanical convection ovens: these are ovens that usually have multiple uses in pharmaceutical, forensic and clinical laboratories.

-Vacuum stoves: they are perfect for working with materials that require an inert atmosphere.
+Vacuum ovens: they are perfect for working with materials that require an inert atmosphere.

-Forced air and multipurpose stoves: used for drying and sterilizing metal and glass materials.
+Forced air and multipurpose ovens: used for drying and sterilizing metal and glass materials.